Prešeren Monument (Ljubljana): Statue

-The statue that stands on a pedestal includes a sculpture of the poet, facing the window where his adored Julija Primic used to live, and a sculpture of a Muse above him sitting on a rock and holding a laurel branch in her hand.
-The poet is dressed in the outfit of the period and holds a book symbolising his Poems (Poezije).
+The statue that stands on a pedestal includes a sculpture of the poet, facing the window where his adored Julija Primic used to live, and a sculpture of a half naked muse above him sitting on a rock and holding a laurel branch in her hand.
+The poet is dressed in formal attire, wearing a vest and an unbuttoned coat, and holds a book symbolising his Poems (Poezije).
 The sculpture of Prešeren is 3.5 m high, and the entire monument is 9.6 m high.
-There is a small statue on the building that Prešeren faces, as well.
+There is a bust of Julija Primic on the building that Prešeren faces, as well.

 Pedestal

 The pedestal of Prešeren's statue is made of Pohorje tonalite and has three steps.
 Above it, there is a cut rock block with the inscription "Prešeren".
 The lighter base of the muse is made of Tyrolian granite.
 It was made by the stonemason Alojzij Vodnik per a design by Max Fabiani, who based his work on a concept by Ivan Zajec.
 A letter about the erection of the monument and some coins have been built into the pedestal.

 There are two bronze reliefs on the lower part of the pedestal, depicting scenes from Prešeren's Poems.
 The right one, titled Farewell (Slovo) or Črtomir and Bogomila (Črtomir in Bogomila), depicts a scene from the poem The Baptism on the Savica.
 The left one, titled Fisherman (Ribič), depicts a scene from the poem Fisherman.
 The reliefs on the pedestal were created by Zajec in 1901.
 They have a Classicist composition, a Realist cadre, an impressionist final touch, and emphasise Prešeren's Romantic poetry with its content.
 The upper part of the pedestal is decorated with a stylised lime tree, reminding of the poet's homeland's symbol.